West House Dental logo

-Should You Rinse After Brushing Teeth
+Should You Rinse After Brushing Teeth?

 The naturally occurring mineral fluoride can help strengthen teeth and prevent decay.